ros-industrial/packml_ros2/README.md

       rviz2

-  Load the plugin called `packml_plugin` from the list of plugins.
+  Selet `Panels>Add New Panel` and load the plugin called `packml_plugin` from the list of plugins.
 The state machine diagram should appear in RViz, along the buttons for the control of the machine.

 * For the real PLC, in a terminal run